savelee/kube-django-ng/readme.md

 ### Start Fileserver Container

 In case you want to run this for the first time:

-1. Go to your Google Cloud console: http://console.cloud.google.com Navigate to **Storage** and create a new bucket.

-1. Enable the Vision API: https://console.cloud.google.com/flows/enableapi?apiid=vision.googleapis.com

 1. Rename the file from the command-line, and edit: